Occasionally MFAT will also invite applications from NZDRP accredited NGOs to pre-position (make ready) essential relief supplies in the Pacific.

 - provide rapid humanitarian assistance to natural disasters in the Pacific through essential NGO prepositioned relief supplies

-- provide humanitarian assistance to meet initial needs assessed following natural disasters in the Pacific through NGO response (relief and early recovery) activities
+- provide humanitarian assistance to meet initial needs assessed following natural disasters or in the case of civil or armed conflict in the Pacific and through NGO response (relief and early recovery) activities

 - provide humanitarian assistance to significant natural disasters outside the Pacific through NGO response (relief and early recovery) activities.